-Battle Of Vienna
+Why Was The Battle Of Vienna Important?

 The Sultan was on his way to support an anti-Habsburg revolt in Upper Hungary, led by protestant noble man Emmerich Thököly.
 Emperor Leopold I called Polish King Jan III Sobieski for help.
-The Turks had been trying to get a foothold in Middle Europe for almost 200 years and had not been defeated yet.
+For almost 200 years the Turks had been trying to get a foothold in Middle Europe.
+However, nobody had manged to defeat them yet.

 The Turks left a few good things to the Viennese, such as the coffee and the puff pastry, that tastefully links Turkish Baklava with Austrian Apple Strudel.
 Corn cobs are stilled called Kukuruz in Austria, a Turkish word.

 A few places in Vienna remind you of the Turkish sieges, such as Am Hof 11 in the city centre.
 It boasts a gold-plated cannon by the Turks which is reported to have struck the building in 1683.